 The specifics of 1879

-On the other hand, Cetshwayo King of the Zulus despite the most basic facilities, seems to have handled knowlege quite efficiently.
-He found out things he needed to know such as where most of Lord Chelmsford’s Army was most of the time.
+On the other hand, Cetshwayo King of the Zulus despite the most basic facilities, including a trunk full of English language newspaper clippings, seems to have handled knowledge quite efficiently.
+He found out things he needed to know, such as where most of Lord Chelmsford’s Army was most of the time.
 He correctly understood the intentions of the British.
 In short, his intelligence process stands in exemplary contrast to that of Lord Chelmsford and he did not lose because of it.

 Revolution in Military Affairs